 WordPress Security Concerns

-Because WordPress is such a widely used content management system, it tends to be exploited frequently by hackers who are performing malicious activities.
-The development community also reports security concerns, which are usually addressed quickly.
-So, don’t ignore the importance of maintaining the security and integrity of your website.
-If your site is hacked, it could cause irreparable damage to your organic SEO traffic, your Pay-Per-Click (PPC) initiatives, and the loyalty of your customers —not to mention potential legal complications if you are running an eCommerce store, for example.
+Because WordPress is such a widely used content management system, it tends to be exploited frequently by professional and aspiring hackers who are performing malicious activities.
+The development community does well in reporting security concerns which usually helps address issues quickly.
+So it’s important not to disregard the importance of maintaining the security and integrity of your website.
+If your site is hacked, it could cause irreparable damage to your organic SEO traffic, your Pay-Per-Click (PPC) initiatives, and the loyalty of your customers – not to mention potential legal implications if you are running an eCommerce store.

-Even seemingly secure websites can prove vulnerable to attacks.
-No website is 100% impenetrable.
-While security enhancements should be a critical element in your maintenance equation, increasingly savvy hackers are capable of breaching websites that are thoroughly protected.
-That is why including regular backups of your files and database—which will help you quickly recover from a worst-case scenario—is a good idea.
+Even seemingly secure websites can prove vulnerable to security breaches.
+No matter how much security is in place, no website is 100% impenetrable.
+While fundamental security enhancements are considered standard nowadays, increasingly savvy hackers are capable of breaching websites that are thoroughly protected.
+That is why including regular redundant backups of your files and database, which will help you quickly recover from a worst-case scenario, is a good idea.
+We usually like to keep at least two to three sets of restorable backups if possible.

-If someone is able to hack into your WordPress website to compromise your files and database, you will be able to easily restore from a previous clean version of your website.
+If someone is able to hack your WordPress website and compromise your files and database, you will be able to easily restore from a previous secure version of your website and make security patches after restoration.
 Ongoing backups help ensure that you are always prepared to recover from a security breach, no matter how small or critical it may be.

 The User Experience

-A bad User Experience (UX) can be a byproduct of many factors.
-One of the most common causes of bad UX is broken functionality.
-Usually, these types of glitches exist because of conflicts with WordPress plugins your site is dependent on.
-WordPress plugins are a necessity (to a certain degree) but they could present compatibility and security issues if they are not maintained by the third-party vendors that develop them.
-Unfortunately, not all vendors are vigilant about keeping their plugin software up to date with new WordPress core software upgrades that are rolled out.
+A bad user experience (UX) can be a byproduct of many factors.
+One of the most common causes is broken functionality.
+Usually, these types of glitches exist because of conflicts with WordPress plugins your site depends on.
+These plugins extend the functionalities of the basic WordPress core software and are necessary.
+However, some plugins can conflict with one another, which could present compatibility and security issues if they are not maintained by the third-party vendors that develop them.
+Unfortunately, not all vendors are vigilant about keeping their plugin software up-to-date with new WordPress core software upgrades.
+So choosing the right plugins to use is a critical component of your website too.

-A solid maintenance plan will include updates to both the WordPress core software and plugin software that your website is utilizing.
-This will help ensure your customers have the best possible experience and don’t experience any “glitches” on the website.
-Of course, thorough testing of the entire website is required after upgrading to help ensure this.
+A strong maintenance plan will include updates to the WordPress core software, plugins, and, if applicable, the theme that your website is utilizing.
+This will help ensure your customers don’t experience any “glitches” on the website.
+Of course, thorough testing of the entire website is required after upgrading.

 There is no substitute for a comprehensive WordPress maintenance plan that keeps your website healthy and secure.
 Help ensure that you are delivering the very best product and experience to your customers.
 WordPress maintenance is easy with Zero Gravity Marketing.
 We do all the heavy lifting and dirty work, while you rest assured that your website is in good hands.